SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 # Single Sign-On with OpenID Connect

+OpenID Connect is commonly used when users should be able to interact with a collection of applications using a single set of credentials for authentication and authorization.

-This library is a supplement to ASP.NET Core Security, adding functionality that helps you use Cloud Foundry Security services such as [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html) or [User Account and Authentication (UAA) Server](https://github.com/cloudfoundry/uaa) for authentication and authorization using OpenID Connect in ASP.NET Core web applications.
+This library is a supplement to ASP.NET Core Security's OpenID Connect library (`Microsoft.AspNetCore.Authentication.OpenIdConnect`), adding functionality that helps you use Cloud Foundry Security services such as [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html) or [User Account and Authentication (UAA) Server](https://github.com/cloudfoundry/uaa).

-The [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/latest/Security/src/AuthWeb/README.md) can help you understand how to use this library.
-Another reference application is the [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/blob/latest/FreddysBBQ) sample, which is a polyglot microservices-based sample showing interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services.

 General guidance on OpenID Connect is beyond the scope of this document and can be found in many other sources (for example, see [OpenID](https://openid.net/developers/how-connect-works/)).
 For the documentation of the underlying Microsoft OpenID Connect library, visit [ASP.NET Core Security](https://learn.microsoft.com/aspnet/core/security).

+The [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/main/Security/src/AuthWeb/README.md) can help you understand how to use this library.

 ## Usage